wp-plugins/woocommerce-for-japan/readme.txt

 3. Admin Panel WooCommerce for Japan Setting Screen.

 == Changelog ==
+= 1.0.1 =
+Display Yomigana Fields at My Account page and Check out Page and E-mail and Admin Some bugs fixed

 = 1.0.0 =
 Add and delete name yomigana fields.
 Add and delete company name.